KrishnaGaur12/Meridian/frontend/FRONTEND_MASTER_DOCUMENTATION.md

 ## 1. Executive Overview

 ### 1.1 What the Frontend Is
-The **Razorpay AI Risk Manager Frontend** is a modern, single-page web application (SPA) designed as a **Merchant-First Dispute Operations & AI Chargeback Defense Platform**.
-It empowers online businesses and merchants to monitor incoming payment disputes, inspect AI/ML fraud and win-probability predictions, manage and upload documentary evidence, generate legally grounded chargeback rebuttal letters, and submit formal representation packages to payment gateways (Razorpay, card networks, and issuing banks).
+The **Meridian AI Risk Manager Frontend** is a modern, single-page web application (SPA) designed as a **Merchant-First Dispute Operations & AI Chargeback Defense Platform**.
+It empowers online businesses and merchants to monitor incoming payment disputes, inspect AI/ML fraud and win-probability predictions, manage and upload documentary evidence, generate legally grounded chargeback rebuttal letters, and submit formal representation packages to payment gateways (Meridian, card networks, and issuing banks).

 ### 1.2 Who the Users Are
 - **Primary Users:** Merchants, E-commerce Store Owners, Dispute Operations Specialists, Finance & Risk Teams.